Qaizen/TheHappyHour/README.md

 - Clone the repo
 - git init
 - git pull
-- Open in VS Code
+- Open up the code in VS Code

 ## Usage